Can I Eat Expired Cassava?

 What's the difference between expiration and best quality dates?

 Sure!
 So, expiration dates and best quality dates for cassava can sometimes be confusing.
-The expiration date indicates when it's no longer safe to eat, as the quality and safety may have deteriorated.
+The dates are manufacturer guidance and not absolute safety indicators to eat, as the quality and safety may have deteriorated.
 On the other hand, the best quality date suggests the peak flavor and texture of the cassava.
 For example, if the expiration date on a pack of cassava is a week away, it's likely still safe to eat.
 However, if you notice any mold, off smell, or spoilage, it's best to toss it.
 As for best quality, if you eat it after the date, the cassava may become dry or lose its flavor.
 Personally, I tend to rely more on my senses than just the dates.
 If the cassava looks fresh, smells normal, and feels firm, I'd probably still use it even if it's a bit past the best quality date.
 But if it's past the expiration date or shows any signs of spoilage, I wouldn't take the risk.

 How can I tell if Cassava has gone bad?